masonyeh/building3D/README.md

-# build 3d
+# Build 3D
+There are a virtual build mock base on three.js typescript react

 # Install
+* yarn install
-yarn install && yarn start
+* yarn start